 Pedro is meeting the issues his district faces head on, perhaps because he knows that, with the right supports, the sky is the limit no matter where you start.
 “I am convinced that education is the best equalizer in society.
 My vision is to see all children reach their potential, regardless of their family’s ethnic background or income level.”

-More about Pedro Martinez and his work
+More about Pedro Martinez

 - Current Title